KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 >>> print("Back to Python")
 Back to Python
 ```
-Or you can exit back to shell:
+Or you can exit back to the shell:
 ```q
 q)\\
 $